Sumo: Life as a professional sumo wrestler

+Daily life

 A professional sumo wrestler leads a highly regimented way of life.
 The Sumo Association prescribes the behavior of its wrestlers in some detail.
 For example, the association prohibits wrestlers from driving cars, although this is partly out of necessity as many wrestlers are too big to fit behind a steering wheel.
 Breaking the rules can result in fines and/or suspension for both the offending wrestler and his stablemaster.